tsukaeru/rushfiles-zimlet/README.md

 ### Testing

 Tests live in ./tests folder.
-To make functional ExtensionTest tests work you need to fill in an actual username and password in class name.w.RushFiles.Tests.ExtensionTest.
+To make functional Servlet tests work you need to fill in an actual username and password in class ExtensionHttpServletTest.

-API testing implemented by mock, ExtensionTest testing - by real requests.
-We can treat API tests as unit-testing, ExtensionTest tests - as functional-testing.
+API testing implemented by mock, Servlet testing - by real requests.
+We can treat API tests as unit-testing, Servlet tests - as functional-testing.
 (I do not see the point in long-running testing via requests the same functional twice.)

 ## API